 If you’re lucky, your employer would provide you with sick pay.
 But not all do – and even if they do, it could be limited, so it’s worth checking your benefits.

 But what if you don’t have a generous boss?
-Or if you run your own business, work for yourself or work flexibly here, there and everywhere (in the so-called ‘gig’ economy)?
-Or if you’re a carer or a homemaker?
+Perhaps you’re a homemaker or self-employed?
 Then income protection could make sense for you.

 The idea is to give you the financial cushion you need to cover your outgoings until you’re able to go back to work or until you retire.
-And as income protection policies are based on your regular income, it doesn’t matter if you have one job or three, have a fixed contract or are self-employed, you’d receive a fixed percentage of what you earn.
+As income protection policies are based on your regular income, it doesn’t matter if you have 1 job or 3, have a fixed contract or are self-employed, you’d receive a fixed percentage of what you earn.

 Just because you can’t work for a time, it shouldn’t mean you have to give up all the fun things in life.
 Having a monthly income coming in could help to pay for occasional meals out and day trips.
 After all, raising your joy is an important part of recovery.

 Income protection might seem a little strange at first.
 Like any insurance, it’s a thing you buy and yet you seemingly don’t get anything for your money unless you need to make a claim.
 But it earns its keep in another way by acting as a permanent comfort blanket.
-Knowing it’s there ready to spring into action, you can rest easier.
+You can rest easier, knowing it’s there if you need it.

 We all know we need a financial plan to protect those we love.
 But how much cover is enough?
 And which policy to choose?